The image depicts a man running with three dogs on a snowy terrain, wearing a bib with the number 3 and harnesses attached to the dogs.

 Can host digital nomads

 We have internet here and it is in the cabin.
-We will be working on hooking internet into the wall tent.
-If it is not yet hooked up when you get here you would have access in our downstairs area where we could set you up with a table and chair, at least until we get the hook up set for the wall tent.
+We will be working on hooking the internet up in our new log cabin.
+If it is not yet hooked up when you get here you would have access in our downstairs area where we could set you up with a table and chair, at least until we get the hook up set for the cabin.

 • Space for parking camper vans